“Never get in between a drug addict and their drug”.

 How to Stop Tech Tantrums

 Sudden transition from fun to reality when an angry parent rips the iPad out of their hands is traumatic.
-A system of warnings prepares the child for the pending separation from the device: it’s 10 minutes, 5 minutes, it’s time to turn it off.
-If it does not happen, count to 5, then switch to consequences: taking away 5 minutes of screen time tomorrow, 10 minutes, etc. – you get the idea.
+I use a system of warnings with my kids to prepare them for the pending separation from the device: it’s 10 minutes, 5 minutes, it’s time to turn it off.
+If it does not happen, I count to 5, then switch to consequences: taking away 5 minutes of screen time tomorrow, 10 minutes, etc. – you get the idea.
 A timer can serve a similar purpose with younger children.
 You mean it and you follow through.

 Cut Access Remotely

 3. A number of third-party screen time management apps allow you to cut the cord instantly if your child does not cooperate.

 Warning: kids can and do circumvent parental controls, so our blanket policy is to take devices away.
 No temptation left behind.
 Another warning: tech tantrum might still happen, plus a frustrated kid could break a device that suddenly turns off.

 Establish screen time rules around bedtime, homework, and mealtime.
 Once children get used to the routine, they are less likely to push the boundaries.

 Kids’ imagination is compromised by digital distractions – they need our help to fill their life with fun non-digital experiences and face-to-face relationships.

 - Books, not Fortnite;